auvzhcet/Documentation/docs/computer/student_Reports/Computer Team - SAUVC - Mohd Hozaifa Khan - 2019-20.md

 ## Further Development

-The actial testing of any system is only possible in actual scenario.
-There is a possiblity of few problems:
+The actual testing of any system is only possible in actual scenario.
+There is a possibility of few problems:

 * Adversarial Cases
 * Lower FPS